mike10004/subprocess-java/src/main/site/readme.src.md

 * use asynchronous patterns for process launch and termination
 * support customization but provide sensible defaults
-* clean separation of value classes and service classes/interfaces
+* cleanly separate of value classes and service classes/interfaces
-* avoid Guava, now that Java 8 has nice replacements
+* avoid dependencies to allow library users to do their own thing
 * support Windows and Linux (and MacOS for the most part, but without testing)

-(Don't get me wrong, I think Guava is an excellent library, but whenever I depend on it, it ends up dominating the API.)

 ## Quick Start